7 Best Seafood Buffets in Las Vegas 2026

 Source: @kiana_camille__

 Among the myriad eating options on offer, Bacchanal Buffet has always been known for its seafood selection.
-You’ll find crabs legs – both cold and steamed – turmeric grilled baby octopus, fresh lobster bisque soup, oysters, seafood boil bags and far more besides.
+You’ll find crab legs, shrimp, oysters, seafood soups, seafood boil-style dishes and far more besides, with exact selections rotating by meal period.

 What else do they serve?